ABenC377/Huffman_compression/README.md

 This produces a huffman compression tree for a text file, and prints out the compression tree along with a total size of the file if it were compressed with the huffman tree.
 This program takes the file path as a commandline argument.

-e.g., after compiling, run "./huffman test_files/austen.txt"
+e.g., after compiling to 'huffman', run "./huffman test_docs/austen.txt"